 GSA consists of a regular foundation formula claim, as explained below, and a poverty grant.
 The calculation of the regular foundation claim depends primarily upon a school district's best three months' average daily attendance and local resources, such as equalized assessed valuation of property and corporate personal property replacement tax revenues within the school district.
 The GSA formula used through fiscal year 1998 provided for different methods of allocation, depending primarily upon the equalized assessed valuation of property within a school district's boundaries.
 The amount of GSA distributed to school districts was determined by the annual State appropriation.
-The GSA formula was amended in 1997, and as a result, the minimum or "foundation level" of GSA per pupil was \$4,964 in fiscal year 2005, \$5,164 in fiscal year 2006, \$5,334 in fiscal year 2007, \$5,734 in fiscal year 2008 and \$5,959 in fiscal year 2009.
-In subsequent years, this "foundation level" will be set by the General Assembly.
+The GSA formula was amended in 1997.
+In subsequent years, this "foundation level" has been set by the General Assembly.
+The minimum or "foundation level" of GSA per pupil was \$4,964 in fiscal year 2005, \$5,164 in fiscal year 2006, \$5,334 in fiscal year 2007, \$5,734 in fiscal year 2008, \$5,959 in fiscal year 2009 and \$6,119 in fiscal year 2010.
 No assurance can be given that the "foundation level" will be increased or even funded at current levels in future fiscal years.
 Legislation adopted in 1999 by the General Assembly increased GSA funding for school districts that would otherwise experience a decrease in this funding because of increases in equalized assessed valuation of real property.

 The poverty grant provides additional resources for school districts that have a high concentration of low-income pupils.
 Before fiscal year 2004, the low-income eligible pupil count came from the most recently available federal census.
 The per-pupil amount of the poverty grant that applied to the Board was \$1,333 for fiscal year 2002 and \$1,362 for fiscal year 2003.
 In May 2003, the General Assembly adopted a new poverty grant formula.
 Instead of the most recent federal census poverty data, a new poverty count prepared by the Illinois Department of Human Services was used starting in fiscal year 2004.
 The fiscal year 2004 count was an average of the 2002 and 2003 count of children who were eligible for assistance under Medicaid, Kidcare, Food Stamps, or Temporary Assistance for Needy Families ("TANF").
 The poverty count for fiscal year 2005 and each year thereafter is the average of the children eligible for Medicaid, Kidcare, Food Stamps and TANF for the three previous years.
-Under the new formula, the per-pupil poverty grant amount changed from \$1,230 for fiscal year 2004, to \$1,264 for fiscal year 2005, \$1,327 for fiscal year 2006, \$1,466 for fiscal year 2007, \$1,638 for fiscal year 2008 and \$1,861 for fiscal year 2009.
+Under the new formula, the per-pupil poverty grant amount changed from \$1,230 for fiscal year 2004, to \$1,264 for fiscal year 2005, \$1,327 for fiscal year 2006, \$1,466 for fiscal year 2007, \$1,638 for fiscal year 2008, \$1,861 for fiscal year 2009 and \$2,035 for fiscal year 2010.
 This per-pupil poverty grant amount is multiplied by the poverty count to generate a poverty grant total.

-The following chart sets forth the total GSA allocated to the Board for each of the fiscal years 2000 through 2009, the required contributions for Supplemental General State Aid allocations to individual schools, and the net amount available for deposit into the General Fund.
+The following chart sets forth the total GSA allocated to the Board for each of the fiscal years 2000 through 2010, the required contributions for Supplemental General State Aid allocations to individual schools, and the net amount available for deposit into the General Fund.

-General State Aid Fiscal Years 2000 - 2009 (Dollars in Millions)
+General State Aid Fiscal Years 2000 - 2010 (Dollars in Millions)